apache/sling-org-apache-sling-kickstart/Readme.md

 Copyright(c) 2020 The Apache Software Foundation.
 ```

-These are the additional parameters:
+These are two additional parameters:

 **-s**: this takes a path to a Feature Model (FM) that replaces the provided
 Sling Feature Module.
 With it it is possible to provide your own Sling FM